aberigle/ipnotifier/README.md

 ipnotifier
 ==========

-ipnotifier is a simple bash script that will check if your public ip has changed since last check, and send an email to the `_EMAILRECIPENT_` if it has.
+ipnotifier is a simple bash script that will check if your public ip has changed since last time and send an email to the `_EMAILRECIPENT_` if it has.

 ###How it works